 Planning a trip to Abu Dhabi?
-On your packing list you no doubt have your phone (of course!), camera, maybe even your laptop, hairdryer?
+On your packing list, you no doubt have your phone (of course!), camera, maybe even your laptop, and hairdryer.
 But how do you charge all your devices in Abu Dhabi?

-UAE Plug Type – Abu Dhabi Power Points
+UAE Socket Type – Abu Dhabi Power Points

 Power sockets in Abu Dhabi GENERALLY SPEAKING are TYPE G. That is, the rectangular, 3-pin socket like you would find in the UK.